GoogleCloudPlatform/nodejs-docs-samples/cloud-sql/postgres/knex/README.md

 2. To deploy to App Engine Standard, run the following command:

-    ```
+    ```sh
     gcloud app deploy app.standard.yaml
     ```

-3. To launch your browser and view the app at https://[YOUR_PROJECT_ID].appspot.com, run the following command:
+3. To launch your browser and view the app at <https://[YOUR_PROJECT_ID>].appspot.com, run the following command:

-    ```
+    ```sh
     gcloud app browse
     ```

 ## Deploy to Google App Engine Flexible

 1. Add the user, password, database, and instance unix socket variables from Cloud SQL to the related environment variables in the [`app.flexible.yaml`](app.flexible.yaml) file.
 The deployed application will connect via unix sockets.